christianhg/hamburger.cloud/src/pages/2017-03-06-choosing-redux/index.md

 ---
-path: "/choosing-redux"
+path: '/choosing-redux'
-date: "2017-03-06"
+date: '2017-03-06'
-title: "Choosing Redux"
+title: 'Choosing Redux'
-lead: "Choosing Redux to manage state in an AngularJS application"
+lead: 'Choosing Redux to manage state in an AngularJS application'
 ---

 Redux is not as much a library as it is a programming pattern.
 And it is a powerful pattern.
 With an API of only 5 functions, a footprint of 2kB, and written in a some 200 lines of source code, Redux can enlighten the path to better state management.
 State management does not have to be a dreadful, unpredictable bug-magnet.
 It can be both fun and predictable.